wsun/abstracts/README.md

         deactivate

-- Install Numpy and Scipy: [link](http://www.scipy.org/Installing_SciPy/Mac_OS_X); you may need to install FORTRAN compilers as noted in the link
+- Numpy and Scipy: [link](http://www.scipy.org/Installing_SciPy/Mac_OS_X); you may need to install FORTRAN compilers as noted in the link

         pip install numpy
         pip install scipy

-- Install Yolk to see what packages you have
+- Yolk to see what packages you have

         pip install yolk
         yolk -l

-- Install Beautiful Soup for scraping
+- Beautiful Soup for scraping

         pip install beautifulsoup4

-- Install lxml for faster web-crawling
+- lxml for faster html parsing

         pip install lxml

+- Mechanize for web-navigation

+        pip install mechanize